Seeds of Yesterday: Plot

 Cathy tries to console both her sons and to keep a firm hand on the pretty and free-spirited Cindy.
-Bart, under Joel's influence, bans Cindy from premarital sexual acts under his roof.
-He physically assaults two boys he catches Cindy with.
+Bart, under Joel's influence, bans Cindy from premarital sex under his roof, physically assaulting two boys he catches Cindy with.
 When confronted about his hypocrisy a number of times throughout the story, Bart never attempts to justify his actions but instead responds with anger and resentment towards Cathy and Chris, always blaming them for his problems.
 After a long period of torment from Bart and Joel, Cindy leaves to go to a school in New York.

-Cathy and Chris hire a beautiful nurse, named Antonia "Toni" Winters, to help Jory recuperate.
+Cathy and Chris hire a beautiful nurse, Antonia "Toni" Winters, to help Jory recuperate.
 They hope Toni and Jory will end up together, but Bart begins spending time with Toni and they become lovers.
-Bart seems happy with Toni and tells Cathy that Toni told him she loves him.
+Bart seems happy with Toni and tells Cathy that she loves him.
 Cathy notices changes in Bart as a result of this relationship, including Bart withdrawing from Joel and being pleasant to Cindy when she comes to visit.
-Eventually Joel manages to influence Bart again and it sours the relationship.
-Toni sees the dark side of Bart after he begins to criticize and become possessive of her, and the relationship ends.
-Soon after, Toni falls in love with Jory and they begin a relationship, which brings Jory out of the depression that followed his divorce.
+Eventually, however, Joel manages to influence Bart again and it sours the relationship.
+Toni sees Bart's dark side after he becomes possessive of her, and the relationship ends.
+Soon after, she falls in love with Jory and they begin a relationship, which brings Jory out of the depression that followed his divorce.

-Cindy returns for another visit and tells Cathy that she ran into Melodie in New York.
-Melodie had remarried immediately after her divorce from Jory was final and resumed her dancing career.
+Cindy tells Cathy that she ran into Melodie in New York; Melodie remarried immediately after her divorce from Jory and resumed her dancing career.
 Bart builds a chapel, in which he commands the family to attend Sunday sermons, presided over by Joel.
-Cathy and Chris eventually become disgusted by the "fire and brimstone" sermons and tell Bart that they will no longer attend.
+Cathy and Chris become disgusted by the “fire and brimstone" sermons and tell Bart that they will no longer attend.
 Bart secretly starts bringing the twins to the chapel, which Cathy overhears.
-She confronts Bart, and tells him to leave the twins alone, also telling Toni never to let them out of her sight, unless she knows they are with Jory.
-After again catching Bart bringing the twins to the chapel, Cathy decides it is time to leave, after two years in Bart's home.
-Chris agrees it is time to leave and to take Jory, Cindy, and the twins with them.
+She tells Bart to leave the twins alone, also telling Toni never to let them out of her sight unless she knows they are with Jory.
+After again catching Bart bringing the twins to the chapel, Cathy decides it is time for the family to leave.
 Cathy tells Bart of her plans, and that while she loves him, she cannot be around the kind of person he has become.